Patr1ick/fxPDF/README.md

 # fxPDF
-This is a PDF viewer written in JavaFX.
+This is a PDF viewer libary written in JavaFX.
 I used icons from [MaterialDesign](https://material.io/resources/icons/) and the [Apache PDFBox®](https://pdfbox.apache.org/) library.
 ## How does it work?
 The PDFRenderer render a page as an Image and this is displayed in an ImageView.
 One problem that results from this is that you cannot copy the text, for example.